MSTIC Jupyter and Python Security Tools

 perform sophisticated analysis such as Anomalous session detection and time series decomposition

 visualize data using interactive timelines, process trees and multi-dimensional Morph Charts

 It also includes some time-saving notebook tools such as widgets to set query time boundaries, select and display items from lists, and configure the notebook environment.

 The package was originally built for authoring notebooks in Azure Sentinel.
-While Azure Sentinel is still a big focus of our work, we are extending the data query/acquisition components to pull log data from other sources (currently Microsoft Defender and Microsoft Graph but we are actively working on support for data from other SIEM platforms).
+While Azure Sentinel is still a big focus of our work, we are have extended the data query/acquisition components to pull log data from other sources (e.g. Splunk, Microsoft 365 Defender and Microsoft Graph, SumoLogic, and are actively working on support for data from other SIEM platforms).
 Most of the components can also be used with data from any source.
 Pandas dataframes are used as the ubiquitous input and output format of almost all components.